Vestlog/memberclub/README.md

 * `-p <port_number>`

     to specify what port should be used.
+Default is 8080.

 * `-r`